Family Controls and privacy.

-You can always call a customer service representative with questions about any of
+You can always call Customer Care with questions about any of

 Get even more information about how we handle data about children under 16 in this privacy notice.

-You have the option to tell us to not sell your information.
+You have the option to tell us to not sell or share your information.
 Here’s how that works.

 Find more ways to protect yourself and your family from online fraud, theft, and spam.